neverinfamous/kv-manager/README.md

 ### Job History
 1. Click **Job History** in the navigation bar
 2. View all your bulk operations (import, export, bulk delete, etc.)
+3. Use advanced filters to find specific jobs:
-3. Filter by status (completed, failed, cancelled, running, queued)
+   - **Status Filter**: Filter by completed, failed, cancelled, running, or queued
+   - **Operation Type**: Filter by export, import, bulk copy, bulk delete, bulk TTL, or bulk tag
-4. Filter by operation type
+   - **Namespace Filter**: Filter jobs by specific namespace
+   - **Date Range**: Select preset ranges (Last 24h, Last 7 days, Last 30 days) or custom date range
+   - **Job ID Search**: Search for jobs by their ID (partial matches supported)
+   - **Min Errors**: Filter jobs with a minimum error count threshold
+4. Sort results by:
+   - Started At (default)
+   - Completed At
+   - Total Keys
+   - Error Count
+   - Progress Percentage
+5. Toggle sort order between ascending and descending
+6. Click **Clear All Filters** to reset all filters to defaults
-5. Click any job card to view detailed event timeline
+7. Click any job card to view detailed event timeline
-6. See milestone events: started → 25% → 50% → 75% → completed
+8. See milestone events: started → 25% → 50% → 75% → completed
-7. After any bulk operation completes, click **View History** in the progress dialog
+9. After any bulk operation completes, click **View History** in the progress dialog

 ### Audit Logs
 1. Click **Audit Log** in the navigation bar